Urine Protein and Urine Protein to Creatinine Ratio

 A negative test result means that there is no detectable amount of protein in the urine at the time of testing.

-Protein detected in a random urine sample may be a transient elevation due to an infection, medication, vigorous exercise, pregnancy, diet, cold exposure, or emotional or physical stress.
+Protein detected in a random urine sample may be temporary due to an infection, medication, vigorous exercise, pregnancy, diet, cold exposure, or emotional or physical stress.
 Testing should be repeated after these conditions have resolved.

-Protein in the urine may also be a warning sign of a serious condition.
+Protein in the urine can also be a warning sign of a serious condition and usually warrants further investigation.
 Typically, three positive urine samples over a period of time without other significant symptoms will often be followed up with additional tests, including a 24-hour urine.

 Persistent and/or an increased amount of protein in the urine may indicate kidney damage or disease.
-With kidney disease, the amount of protein present is generally associated with the severity of damage.
+With kidney disease, the amount of protein present is generally associated with the severity of the damage.
 Increasing amounts of protein over time indicate increasing damage and decreasing kidney function.
+The most common cause of protein in the urine is kidney damage resulting from:

 - Bladder cancer